awalker89/openxlsx/README.md

 The openxlsx package requires a zip application to be available to R.

-For linux this should be available by default.
+For Linux and MacOS this should be available by default.

 For Windows, zip can be installed by installing [Rtools](https://CRAN.R-project.org/bin/windows/Rtools/)